zeta-chain/node/docs/zetaclient/hotkey_tss_passwords.md

 ## Hot Key and TSS key-share Passwords

 ### Zetaclient
-Previously there were two environment variables being used to store passwords encrypting the tss key file and local operator keyring file.
+Previously there were two environment variables being used to store passwords encrypting the tss key file and local operator keyring file:

 * HOTKEY_PASSWORD
 * TSS_FRAGMENT_SEED